agrostar/rest-on-mongo/README.md

 Variants:

 1. `collection/_id`: Deletes a single document identified by `_id`.
-1. `collection`: Clears the entire collection or a filtered subset described by the filter in the query params.
+1. `collection`, `[?<query>]`: Clears the entire collection or a filtered subset described by the filter in the query params.
 We use [query-params-mongo](https://www.npmjs.com/package/query-params-mongo) for parsing the query string to get a filter.
+Or, the MongoDB filter can be specified directly in a parameter named `__filter`.

 Returns: